jeffreyling/rltorch/doc/tutorials.md

 local nb_actions=env.action_space.n
 ```

-* Build a dpnn module which will sample one action over the possible actions.
+* Build a dpnn module which will samples one action over the possible actions.
 The input of this module is the (1,n) vector provided by the sensor, and the output is a (1,A) onehot vector with a 1 for the chosen action.
-This module must implements the `reinforce` method provided in the `dpnn` package.
+This module must implement the `reinforce` method provided in the `dpnn` package.
 The module used here is a linear module with a softmax and a multinomial sampling

 ```lua
 local module_policy=nn.Sequential():add(nn.Linear(size_input,nb_actions)):add(nn.SoftMax()):add(nn.ReinforceCategorical())